DelTA: An Online Document-Level Translation Agent Based on Multi-Level Memory: Analysis

 \paragraph{\del as a Summarize Writer}

-Our system employs an iterative approach to document summarization, where a summary writer generates partial summaries every 20 sentences, sequentially merging them with previous summaries to produce an updated version.
-To assess the effectiveness of this component, we conduct an experiment using the QMSum \citep{zhong2021qmsum} test set.
-QMSum is a benchmark for query-based multi-domain meeting summarization, where systems are required to generate summaries of the meeting transcripts in response to a specified query.
-In our experiment, the query is incorporated into the prompts for both summary generation and the merging process, enabling a query-based summarization approach.
-We compare our results with those of \citet{lee2024human}, who paginate the document, generate summaries for each page, and then perform a lookup process on these summaries according to the query.
+To assess the effectiveness of our summary component, we conduct an experiment on QMSum \citep{zhong2021qmsum}, a benchmark for query-based summarization, where systems are required to generate summaries of the meeting transcripts in response to a specified query.
+In our experiment, the query is incorporated into the prompts for both summary generation and the merging process.
+We compare our results with those of \citet{pmlr-v235-lee24c}, who paginate the document, generate summaries for each page, and then perform a lookup process on these summaries according to the query.
 The results are shown in Table \ref{tab:qmsum}.
-Our system's segment-by-segment, query-oriented summary generation approach enables us to effectively locate relevant portions of the document and synthesize the information in these segments through the summary merging process.
+Our system's segment-by-segment summarization approach enables us to effectively locate relevant portions of the document and synthesize the information through the summary merging process.
 This demonstrates that the summary component of \del is also well-suited for general summarization tasks.

 \paragraph{Memory Costs}